 1. Do all applications support keyboard shortcuts?

-Most major software supports shortcuts, but some applications have their own unique sets of shortcuts.
+Most major software applications, yes.
+But some have their own unique sets of shortcuts.

 1. Can I disable certain keyboard shortcuts?